abugid/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14 search for a file with a specific pattern
-15 count the number of lines that contain a specific pattern 16 print lines matching a pattern with trailing context
+15 count the number of lines that contain a specific pattern 16 print lines matching a pattern with trailing context 17 print lines that dont match a specific pattern